 - Fitting rooms and drinking fountains are unavailable for now, and custom fitting services (backpacks, shoes and bicycles) will look very different than they have in the past.

 - We’re maintaining our enhanced COVID-19 cleaning procedures (including thorough, frequent cleanings of high-touch surface areas), in addition to our daily standard cleaning services.

 - In early March, we modified our paid time off policies to ensure that our employees—including hourly retail employees—who miss work due to a diagnosis of COVID-19 or to care for family members diagnosed with COVID-19 do not suffer loss of income or other benefits.

 - We are requiring employees to check for COVID symptoms before each shift and to stay home if they feel unwell, and managers are empowered and trained to send visibly sick staff home.

-- We are also rolling out temperature check devices to all locations.
-As these become available, we will require an on-the-clock (paid) health screening including a temperature check upon arrival for work each day.
+- We have also installed temperature check devices at all locations, and are requiring on-the-clock (paid) health screenings -- including a temperature check -- upon arrival for work each day.
 Anyone with a fever of 100.4 or higher will be required to go home.